 New KS4 Grades

-The government announced in early 2014 that GCSE’s and A-levels would be reformed beginning with English and Maths GCSE.
+The government announced in 2014 that GCSE’s and A-levels would be reformed, beginning with English and Maths GCSE.

-- they will be linear, so students will take all of their exams at the end of the course
+- They will be linear, so pupils will take all of their exams at the end of the course

 They will be graded from 9 to 1, instead of A* to G.

-Students taking GCSEs over this period will therefore receive a mixture of 9 to 1 and A* to G grades.
-Students will not lose out as a result of the changes.
+Pupils taking GCSEs over this period will, therefore, receive a mixture of 9 to 1 and A* to G grades.
+Pupils will not lose out as a result of the changes.

-Further information can be found by searching “gcse and a-level reform’ at www.gov.uk or typing the following address into your search browser; www.gov.uk/government/uploads/system/uploads/attachment_data/file/465873/your_qualification_our_regulation.pdf
+Further information can be found by searching “GCSE and A level reform” at gov.uk or typing the following address into your search browser; gov.uk/government/uploads/system/uploads/attachment_data/file/465873/your_qualification_our_regulation.pdf